Nejo12/custody/docs/PDF_EMAIL_DELIVERY_SETUP.md

 **Test it now:**

 1. Complete the interview
-2. Click "Get Professional PDF"
+2. Click "Get Pro Document"
 3. Use test card `4242 4242 4242 4242`
 4. Check your email! 📧